Lightning-Universe/lightning-transformers/docs/source/tasks/nlp.rst

 Fine-tune Transformers using the Causal Language Modeling Task (e.g GPT-3/CTRL).
 Currently supports the `wikitext2 <https://huggingface.co/datasets/wikitext>`_ dataset, or custom input files.

-Causal Language Modeling is the vanilla autoregressive pre-training method common to most language models (Excluding BERT and some other language models, which pre-trained using the Masked Language Modeling training method).
+Causal Language Modeling is the vanilla autoregressive pre-training method common to most language models (Excluding BERT-like models, which were pre-trained using the Masked Language Modeling training method).
 During training, we minimize the maximum likelihood during training across spans of text data (usually in some context window/block size).
 When trained on large quantities of text data, this gives us strong language models such as GPT-3 to use for downstream tasks.